ItalyPaleAle/prvt/Encryption.md

 - The options for the key derivation function (`o`).
 This is a dictionary that, for Argon2, contains the following keys:
     - `a2`: variant to use: this can only be `argon2id`, which is also the default value if the key is omitted.
     - `a2v`: version of Argon2: this can only be `19`, which is also the default value if the key is omitted.
-    - `a2m`: memory parameter, in KB; for backwards-compatibility, if the key is omitted the default value is `65536` (64 MB), which is different from the new default value of 80 MB.
+    - `a2m`: memory parameter, in KB; for backwards-compatibility, if the key is omitted the default value is `8192`, or 80 MB (this was 64 MB in prvt 0.5 and lower).
-    - `a2t`: iterations parameter; for backwards-compatibility, if the key is omitted the default value is `1`, which is different from the new default value of 4.
+    - `a2t`: iterations parameter; for backwards-compatibility, if the key is omitted the default value is `4` (this was `1` in prvt 0.5 and lower).
-    - `a2p`: parallelism parameter; for backwards-compatibility, if the key is omitted the default value is `4`, which is different from the new default value of 2.
+    - `a2p`: parallelism parameter; for backwards-compatibility, if the key is omitted the default value is `2` (this was `4` in prvt 0.5 and lower).

 For example, for a repository that allows only one passphrase to unlock it (the document below has been pretty-printed for clarity for this example only):